mancio/Centry/README.md

 Increase `private static int max_bar` value in Main class.

 **4. Still lag after changing max_bar:**
-Decrrease the sleep time in `Thread.sleep(50)`
+Decrease the sleep time in `Thread.sleep(50)`

 ### Please READ
-The lib folder contain jinput library .dll files.
+The lib folder contain Jinput library .dll files.
 These file are not under LGPL licence please contact the owner to ask more info.